plesnera/aws-k8-env/README.md

 # AWS k8 Docker and Gitpod env
 Gitpod AWS environment for doing k8 related work with all the necessary cli tools: eksctl, kubectl, kfctl.
-There's also a standalone docker container for local aws evelopment where the easiest is to mount your local credentials:
+There's also a standalone docker container for local aws development which will bind mount your local .aws and .kube credentials if you use the included docker_run.sh and included the image name as a parameter.

 ```docker run -it -v ~/.aws:/root/.aws [image] ```